 How to get there: take the subway to Shibuya station, served by Hanzomon, Ginza, Fukutoshin and JR Yamanote lines.

 Let your obsession run wild in Akihabara, anime and manga fanatics!
-This is your little piece of heaven to shop for anything that is animation and videogame-related.
+This is your little piece of heaven to shop for anything that is animation and videogame-related, and a gateway to all sorts of weird things in Tokyo.

-Akihabara is Tokyo’s prime area to get a glimpse into the otaku culture (i.e. obsessive nerds with an interest in anime, manga, cosplay, or games).
+Akihabara is one of the best shopping places in Japan to get a glimpse into the otaku culture (i.e. obsessive nerds with an interest in anime, manga, cosplay, or games).
 It goes without saying that shopping in Akihabara centers around anime and gaming goods.
 Hence, you’ll find countless electronic stores, themed restaurants, costume shops, and even maid cafes in Akihabara!

 For manga and anime related goods, the best place to shop in Akihabara is Mandarake.
-This 8-floor complex is a great place to find collectible manga, artworks, action figures, character goods, video games, card games, and a whole lot of collectibles.
+This 8-floor complex houses collectible manga, artworks, action figures, character goods, video games, card games, and a multitude of collectibles.

 Gamers is another popular store in Akihabara to shop for anime or manga-related merchandise.